EyasuTeshome/shifttracker/mock-interviews/JSR-schedule-your-industry-professional-mock-interview-v3.md

 In this exercise, you will schedule a mock interview with a industry professional who will assess your performance.

-Attending this interview **and receiving a satisfactory score from the interviewer** is core requirement in the third block of this module.
+Attending this interview **and receiving a satisfactory score from the interviewer** is a core requirement in the third block of this module.
 So, to avoid a repetition, ensure that you schedule your interview before the end of Module 7 and prepare yourself thoroughly.

 ### Why is scheduling your industry professional mock interview important?